nathanielbowman/nathanielbowman/README.md

 # 👋 Hi, I’m @nathanielbowman

-A proud developer for Lightfeather 🪶
+Entry-level software engineer for Lightfeather 🪶

 <!---
 nathanielbowman/nathanielbowman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.